awsdocs/aws-config-developer-guide/doc_source/cloudfront-sni-enabled.md

 # cloudfront\-sni\-enabled<a name="cloudfront-sni-enabled"></a>

 Checks if Amazon CloudFront distributions are using a custom SSL certificate and are configured to use SNI to serve HTTPS requests\.
-This rule is NON\_COMPLIANT if a custom SSL certificate is associated but the SSL support method is using a dedicated IP address\.
+This rule is NON\_COMPLIANT if a custom SSL certificate is associated but the SSL support method is a dedicated IP address\.

 **Identifier:** CLOUDFRONT\_SNI\_ENABLED